Hometown: Mufreesboro, TN

 Ashley's communication and organizational skills were evident, and upon moving to Memphis for a job change for Brad, she took on a role in culture and communications at Hilton.
 A few years later, it was time for Brad's job to move the family again; this time to Pittsburgh.
 Marissa offered Ashley a job working remotely for Thinkwell, and Thinkwell gained an office in Pennsylvania!

 Brad and Ashley have two sons, Jack and Sam, and spend most of their weekends in the fall watching SEC football.
-They also enjoy exploring their new geographic area, carefully, as it offers the second-highest deer/automobile collision rate in the country.
-Family hobbies include traveling, cooking, reading, playing board games and singing Journey songs at a high volume.
-What does the future hold for this southern family up North?
-Ashley says, "We are going to learn how to do snow sports and not die."
+They also enjoy exploring their new geographic area, carefully, as it offers the second-highest deer/automobile collision rate in the country, watching Jack and Sam play high school lacrosse and playing with their dogs Leo (doxie-doodle) and George (chiweenie).
+Family hobbies include traveling, cooking, reading, and singing Journey songs at a high volume.

 Hometown: Memphis, TN